 Leuven the Belgian City home to one of the oldest and largest universities is only half an hour train ride from Brussels.
 The most famous attraction in the city is the Leuven Town hall building or Stadhuis Leuven located in the Grote Markt, the market square.
 The 15th-century Town Hall is a Gothic architectural masterpiece.
 Some 236 statues adorn the exterior of the building, each statue representing important personalities like a local scholar or artist from the city.
 Next to the Town Hall is the magnificent 15th-century Saint Peter’s Church another exemplary Gothic architectural building.
 The church is home to rich works of art, sculptures, and paintings.

-Also worth a visit is the UNESCO world heritage site of 13th-century beguinage.
+Also worth a visit is the UNESCO world heritage site of the 13th-century beguinage.
 Wander the quiet alleys, courtyards, gardens, and parks great for relaxation and explore the sandstone houses and convents.

 Take a guided tour of the Brewery Stella Artois which is a part of the world’s largest brewery AB InBev.
 Learn about the history and the brewing process of Stella Artois concluded by a tasting session.